sdesyllas/RiotApi.NET/README.md

 response => There are 17 free to play champions to play with!
 ```

-The goal of this project is to provide .net application developers with a high level tool to use
+The goal of this project is to provide .net application developers with a high level tool for Riot games' API
-Riot games' API in their apps.
+to use in their apps.
 I hope you will like it!
 Please feel free to contribute.

 # RiotApi.NET web ASP.NET MVC User Interface
 > (WORK IN PROGRESS)